Long-Term Effects of Alcohol Abuse

 Thiamine deficiency, for instance, is common in alcoholics because of malnutrition.
 This can cause a disease called Wernicke-Korsakoff syndrome.
 Symptoms include paralysis in the nerves in the eye, poor muscle coordination, and mental confusion.
 It can become severe and lead to encephalopathy, an inability to walk, and psychosis.

-Diabetes and Other Chronic Illnesses
+Alcohol Contributes to Diabetes and Other Chronic Illnesses

 Alcohol abuse can cause or contribute to a number of chronic illnesses.
 Some of these may get better when a person stops drinking, but in many cases the damage is long-lasting.
 For instance, a person with or at risk for type 2 diabetes can worsen the condition or poorly control it by drinking too much.
 This in turn could lead to serious diabetic complications, like nerve damage, skin conditions, kidney damage, neuropathy and foot damage, stroke, ketoacidosis, and more.
 Other illnesses that alcohol abuse may cause, contribute to, or increase the risk of developing include: